bids-standard/bids-matlab/CONTRIBUTING.md

 #### 2. [Fork](https://help.github.com/articles/fork-a-repo/) [this repository](https://github.com/bids-standard/bids-matlab) to your profile

-This is now your own unique copy of the BIDS matlab.
+This is now your own unique copy of BIDS-matlab.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code!